Playing Dice with the Universe: Programming Quantum Computers to Play Traditional Games: Introduction

 As a side-effect of research into developing game-playing computers, games involving play against computer opponents have become common pastimes, and this fuelled the rise of consumer graphics processing units (GPUs), which in turn proved invaluable for scientific computing and deep learning.
 Thus, over the last 76 years, the task of programming classical computers to play games has propelled both methodological advancements in classical computing and public engagement with classical computers, with myriad unanticipated benefits.

-Specialized quantum games, with gameplay that incorporates the concepts of superposition, entanglement, and measurement triggering wavefunction collapse, have been created to teach humans about quantum mechanics and quantum computing \cite{eisert1999quantum}.
+Specialized quantum games, with gameplay that incorporates the concepts of superposition, entanglement, and measurement triggering wavefunction collapse, have been created to teach humans about quantum mechanics and quantum computing \cite{eisert1999quantum,goff2002quantum,goff2006quantum}.
 Quantum algorithms also exist to solve single-player \textit{puzzles} such as Sudoku \cite{mucke2024simple}.
 However, the authors are not aware of major forays into developing quantum algorithms to play \textit{traditional}, \textit{competitive} games.
 Taking, for example, chess and Go, whose decision trees are astronomically vast, there is potential for quantum advantage, given that quantum computers has been shown to offer advantages over classical computers for solving hard combinatorial problems in principle \cite{superpolynomial, Hartung2025} and in practice \cite{MunozBauza2025, Shaydulin2024}.

-Classical computers have a well-defined state at every point in a calculation, even when operating in parallel, limiting them to explicit consideration of a relatively small number of possible future paths of a game at a time.
+Classical computers have a well-defined state at every point in a calculation, limiting them to explicit consideration of a relatively small number of possible future paths of a game at a time.
 As a result, classical game-playing is largely limited to some combination of executing fixed algorithms with hard-coded strategies for winning a particular game, or using ML-based study of past instances of a particular game to determine future gameplay.
-Quantum computers, by contrast, may exist in superpositions of astronomically many states, permitting implicit representation of the full decision tree from a given game state.
-A quantum computer programmed \emph{only} with the rules and objective of a game can, in principle, sample next moves preferentially from paths that maximize win probability \emph{without} prior knowledge of optimal strategy or typical gameplay.
+Quantum computers, in contrast, may exist in superpositions of astronomically many states, permitting implicit representation of the full decision tree from a given game state.
+A quantum computer programmed \emph{only} with the rules and objective of a game could, in principle, sample next moves preferentially from paths that maximize win probability \emph{without} prior knowledge of optimal strategy or typical gameplay.